simon-82/ModVarietyPack/README.md

   * Now right click the new shortcut you created and select *properties*.
 In this window, the first line you can edit reads something like *C:/RimWorld/RimWorld914Win.exe*
 It may be different, depending on where you installed the game.
-  5. Change this line to be like this
+  * Change this line to be like this:
 *C:/RimWorld/RimWorld914Win.exe -savedatafolder SaveData*
 Again, the part before *-savedatafolder SaveData* can be different for you.
 * If you used this shortcut before, delete all files inside [gamefolder]/SaveData